Why You Should Clean Your Social Connections

 How do you know if you are following one too many people on Twitter?
 How do you manage the relationships between the people you follow and the tweets they write?
 Do you feel guilty that you won’t see everyone’s tweets?
-What Twitter tools do you use to manage your relationships; and does the tool matter? asked these questions to seven Twitter users who collectively follow 2.3 million.

 Why Your Online Friends Are Not Friends

 AUGUST 30, 2016

 Every story about social media eventually mentions Dunbar’s number , a theory popularized by psychologist Robin Dunbar about the relationship between the size of your brain and the size of your average social group.
 He proposed that 150 friends is the average cognitive limit that our brains allow for stable relationships.
 It is therefore irrelevant how many friends you claim to have on Facebook, Twitter, Instagram, Snapchat, and other social media sites.

 The Content Marketing Survival Guide: How to Navigate the Wilds of Social Media

 Use this guide to inspire your creativity and ignite more successful and sustainable social media conversations.